Mathwell/Mathwell.github.io/_posts/2019-06-09-arrow_function.markdown

 >**Just for fun**
 >
->Exercises from Kyle Simpson: Go crazy with and rewrite all bolow to arrow functions and get to experience all this >mess yourself.
+>Exercises from Kyle Simpson: Go crazy and rewrite all below to arrow functions and get to experience all this mess >yourself.

 ```
 function foo(x) {